 Life can be challenging and each person bears unique gifts, burdens and struggles.
 Therapy can be a helpful way to process through difficult experiences as well as obtain clarity about new possibilities.
-Whether you are seeking healing, more understanding, new ways of thinking, better ways to cope, greater freedom from past pain or desiring more in your future, Christina sees therapy as a collaborative relationship and sacred safe space where you can pursue these goals.
+Whether you are seeking healing, more understanding, new ways of thinking, better ways to cope, greater freedom from past pain or desiring more in your future, I see therapy as a collaborative relationship and sacred safe space where you can pursue these goals.

-Christina has experience working with children, adolescents, families, and adults, and currently focus my work with adults.
-I work with a variety of issues including but not limited to depression, anxiety, trauma, life-transitions, relationship struggles, burnout, identity issues, grief, parenting and family issues, and faith/spiritual issues.
+I have experience working with children, adolescents, families, and adults, and currently focus my work with adults.
+I work with a variety of issues including but not limited to anxiety, trauma, life-transitions, relationship struggles, burnout, identity issues, grief, parenting and family issues, career issues, and faith/spiritual issues.
 I also have a background in both ministry and organizational consulting and coaching.
 I love working with leaders, groups and individuals to improve communication, collaboration, and both individual and organizational internal health.